TApplencourt/EMSL_Basis_Set_Exchange_Local/README.md

 Feel free to fork/pull request.

 ##Disclaimer
-It'is not a official APP.
+It'is not a official API.
 Use it with moderation.

 >These documents may be freely distributed and used for non-commercial, scientific and educational purposes.
 >-- <cite>http://www.pnl.gov/notices.asp</cite>